 - Driving without insurance

 - Altering or falsifying vehicle documents

 - Using a vehicle in the commission of a crime

 - Evading police

 When you accumulate 12 or more points on your driving record for moving violations, you driver's license will be suspended.

 Under Michigan law, you must request an administrative hearing within 14 days of being arrested for drunk driving; otherwise you will lose your driving privilege automatically.
 Additionally, if you have been convicted for two alcohol-related driving offenses within a period of seven years or three offenses within 10 years, your license may be suspended or revoked.

 Individuals who have been convicted on two or more drunk driving offenses must attend an appeal hearing in order to have their driver's license restored - and this in no way guarantees restoration.
-The DAAD (Driver's Assessment and Appeal Division) will hold your appeal, which you must win; otherwise, you will wait a full year before you can request a new hearing.
+The Office of Hearings and Administrative Oversight section of Michigan Secretary of State will hold your appeal, which you must win; otherwise, you will wait a full year before you can request a new hearing.
 It is critical that you obtain the guidance and support of a skilled Michigan driver's license restoration attorney in this case to ensure that you have the best possible chance of winning your appeal.

 Implied consent hearings are necessary when your driver's license has been suspended due to failure to take a breath or blood test.
-This type of hearing must be scheduled with the DAAD within 14 days of your arrest.
+This type of hearing must be scheduled with the Office of Hearings and Administrative Oversight section of Michigan Secretary of State within 14 days of your arrest.
 You may want to appeal the suspension of your license, or request an administrative review.
 We can help you with scheduling of hearing or appeals, and ensure that all requirements in regards to documentation and time limits are met.

 Contact a Skilled and Experienced Michigan Driver's License Suspension Attorney Immediately